openmrs/openmrs-owa-platformui/README.md

 $ npm install
 ```

-3. Set up a webpack.config file that points to your server instance
+3. Update the webpack.config file
+- Set `LOCAL_OWA_FOLDER` to point to your owa directory in the openmrs installation on your machine.
+For example
+  On a linux machine, use `/Users/{username}/openmrs/{server}/owa/`

-4. Created the zipped file of the application build using:
+4. Create the zipped file of the application build using:
 ```
 $ npm run build
 ```
-5. Upload the zipped file using the OpenMRS instance GUI or run `npm run build:deploy` if the output folder path is set correctly in the webpack.config file set up.
+5. Upload the zipped file using the OpenMRS instance GUI or run `npm run build:deploy` if the output folder path is set correctly in the webpack.config file as stated in in step 3.

 6. Start the application by double clicking `openmrs-owa-platformui` application among the available installed OpenMRS Open Web Applications.